 Apollo’s flight trajectory is described by some authors as the ley line or straight track, which overlaps in the north of Europe with the Saint Michael Axis (Broadhurst, Miller, Shanley, Russel 2000-2003; Burns 2011).
 The Archangel in turn is also associated with the Sun and for some scholars he is the Christian counterpart of Apollo (Broadhurst, Miller, Shanley, Russel 2000-2003).
 On the other side, driving the Sun chariot was more associated by the ancient Greeks with Helios than with Apollo (“Helios” 2020).
 Yet, even though ancient sources say that these were two separate gods, they have been usually combined as one single deity, known as Apollo Helios, especially during the fifth century BC. (“Apollo 2020).
 And as such, they were both referred to as Phoebus, which means shiny or bright (Ibid.).

 Apart from Apollo Pythios or Helios, who by tradition owned the Island of Rhodes, two other Greek gods were also venerated on the Acropolis, in the temples dedicated to them by the ancients.
 Those were Athena and Zeus, who by mythology favoured the island by granting it generous gifts.
 Was it then the act of building the Acropolis of Rhodes inspired by the divine patronage of the island or by the genius loci of the place itself?
-Or maybe, as some enthusiasts claim, Apollo’s chariot landed on the hill, on its way north, along the ley line, giving the god’s worshipers a good reason of erecting there his temple?
+Or maybe, as some enthusiasts claim, Apollo’s chariot landed on the hill, on its way north and along the ley line, giving the god’s worshipers a good reason of erecting there his temple?

 Featured image: The Acropolis of Rhodes with the Temple of Apollo on Agios Stephanos.
 The Temple of Pythian Apollo, on top of Monte Smith, was a poros peripteral temple; restored is part of the north-eastern side with four columns and a part of the architrave.
 In the background there is visible a picturesque bay.
 Photo by roytmand (2017).
 Photo source: Free images at Pixabay.

 Faculties of English Philology, History of Art and Archaeology.